Robin Montgomery

 Robin Montgomery (born September 5, 2004) is an American professional tennis player.
-She has a career-high WTA singles ranking of No. 95, attained on 9 June 2025, and a best doubles ranking of world No. 119, achieved on 11 September 2023.
-She won the girls' singles and girls' doubles titles at the 2021 US Open.
-She has won three singles and four doubles titles on the ITF Women's World Tennis Tour.
+She has a career-high WTA singles ranking of No. 95, reached on 9 June 2025 and a doubles ranking of world No. 64, achieved on 21 September 2026.

+Montgomery was a finalist at the 2026 US Open with Ashlyn Krueger.
+She has won one WTA Tour singles title.

+She also won the junior singles and doubles titles at the 2021 US Open.

 Montgomery made her WTA Tour debut at the 2020 US Open, receiving a wildcard into the women's singles main draw.

 Early life

-Montgomery was born in Washington, D.C.
+Montgomery was born in Washington, D.C. and was raised by a single mother.
 She began playing tennis at the age of four, and currently trains at the Junior Tennis Champions Center in College Park, Maryland.
+She is of Jamaican descent through her father.